 Collections housed at the University Archives and Area Research Center (ARC) are divided according to their designation as part of the University Archives, Area Research Center Collections, Special Collections, or Photograph Collections.

-The University Archives is the official repository for the permanent historical records of the University of Wisconsin-River Falls.
-The University Collections pertain to the establishment, development, and history of the University.
-The University Collections also include a small number of museum-type artifacts.
+The UWRF University Archives serves as the official repository for the permanent, historical records of the University of Wisconsin-River Falls.
+The University Archives collects and preserves materials pertaining to the establishment, development, history, and traditions of the University.

 The Area Research Center Collections contain local government records and local area manuscript materials owned by the Wisconsin Historical Society.

 The ARC Collections cover four northwestern Wisconsin counties—Burnett, Pierce, Polk, and Saint Croix.
 Materials generated by local government units include such things as naturalization (citizenship) records, tax and/or assessment rolls, court records, school records, city and county board minutes, and vital records.
 Private manuscript collections include such things as the records of local businesses, community organizations, and churches, and personal diaries, letters, and scrapbooks.

 The University of Wisconsin-River Falls ARC supplements the archival collections with material such as local and county histories, printed family histories and genealogies, church and cemetery records, maps and atlases, newspapers from the four counties, oral histories, federal and state census records, local serials, and more.

 The UWRF Archives' Special Collections are comprised of rare or unusual publications; older agricultural, Civil War, and Wisconsin and Saint Croix Valley history books; area cookbooks; books authored by local area residents; and books authored by UWRF faculty, staff, or students.